circleci/circleci-docs/jekyll/_cci2/aws.md

 Install the following automated infrastructure provisioning software:

 * Terraform, see the [Download Terraform](https://www.terraform.io/downloads.html) web site for links to packages for your architecture.
-To install CircleCI without using Terraform, refer to the [Installing CircleCI 2.0 on AWS Manually]({{site.baseurl}}/2.0/aws-manual/).

 Have the following information available before beginning the installation procedure: